-- by bilateral manipulation is also physiologic. - Unguided closure revealed appreciable lateral displacement, which indicates that muscular position is less reproducible laterally, and condylar displacement can be expected. - Chin-point guidance placed the condyle posteriorly, inferiorly, and right-laterally and is not recommended.
+- Unguided closure revealed appreciable lateral displacement, which indicates that muscular position is less reproducible laterally, and condylar displacement can be expected. - Chin-point guidance placed the condyle posteriorly, inferiorly, and right-laterally and is not recommended.
 Posterior displacement may result in harmful effect on the bilaminar zone, and inferior displacement may cause an occlusal discrepancy.

-Berman MH^[25] in 1960 conducted a study - "Accurate Inter Occlusal Records" and he tested that the resistance of various interocclusal recording media and concluded that:
+Martin Henry Berman,^[25] in 1960 conducted a study - "Accurate Inter Occlusal Records" and he tested that the resistance of various inter-occlusal recording media and concluded that:

-- Whether dental waxes make accurate interocclusal records is questioned.
-Tests with various waxes indicate that all offer some resistance to closure. - Zinc oxide eugenol impression paste offers no resistance to closure and possesses many qualities favorable for obtaining
+- Accuracy of dental wax inter-occlusal records is questioned.
+Tests with various waxes indicate that all offer some resistance to closure. - Zinc oxide eugenol impression paste offers no resistance to closure and possesses many qualities favorable for obtaining.

-Lassila $V^{[26]}$ in 1986, conducted a study "Comparison Of Five Interocclusal Recording Materials" using silicone putty, polyether, zinc, oxide and eugenol impression paste, eugenol free zinc oxide, acrylic resin and baseplate wax and concluded that:
+Lassila^[26] in 1986, conducted a study "Comparison Of five inter-occlusal recording material" using silicone putty, polyether, zinc, oxide and eugenol impression paste, eugenol free zinc oxide, acrylic resin and baseplate wax and concluded that:

-- The initial resistance of interocclusal recording materials to closure changed from 0.5N to 13.8N, and a rapid rise in the working time was seen in all elastomers. - The resistance offered by wax at 60°C was about 7N - The volumetric contraction of elastomers in polymerization was clinically slight. - The dimensional stability of rigid materials, acrylic resin, and zinc oxide pastes was good. - Elastomers maintained their reliability for a relatively long time when stored in a tightly sealed plastic bag.
+- The initial resistance of inter-occlusal recording material to closure changed from 0.5N to 13.8N, and a rapid rise in the working time was seen that in all elastomers; - Resistance offered by wax at 60°C was about 7N - Volumetric contraction of elastomers in polymerization was clinically slight. - Dimensional stability of rigid material, acrylic resin, and zinc oxide pastes was good. - Elastomers maintained reliability for a relatively long time when stored in a tightly sealed plastic bag.

-CONCLUSION
+SUMMARY AND CONCLUSION

-It is apparent from the dental literature, that there are many opinions and much confusion concerning Centric Relation records.
-A certain technique might be required for an unusual situation or a problem patient.
-In the final analysis, the skill of the dentist and the cooperation of the patient are probably the most important factors in securing an accurate Centric Relation record.
+It is apparent from dental literature that with many opinions and much confusion concerning Centric Relation records, a certain technique might be required for an unusual situation or a problem patient.
+In the final analysis, skill of the dentist and co-operation of the patient are probably the most important factors in securing an accurate Centric Relation record.